caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 ![](../assets/output_connection.png)

-**11. Now let's try writing querying the database for some grants regarding a specific user, and see if python will write it down on a csv file in our project directory.**
+**11. Now let's try querying the database for some grants regarding a specific user, and see if python will write it down on a csv file in our project directory locally.**

 ```python
 import cx_Oracle